TS Queen Mary: Retirement (1977–2009)

 In 1978, TS Queen Mary was sold to Glasgow District Council, which planned to convert her to a museum.
-The Council, however, was unable to commit the necessary funding and so sold her on to Euroyachts (1980).
+The Council, however, was unable to commit the necessary funding and was sold to Euroyachts (1980).
 In 1981 TS Queen Mary again was sold, this time to Tesright Limited.

-Tesright relocated the ship to London, and she departed under the tow of the tug Pellmell Delta on 29 January 1981, arriving in London four days later.
+Tesright decided to relocate the ship to London, and Queen Mary departed under the tow of the tug Pellmell Delta on 29 January 1981, arriving in London four days later.

-In 1987, Queen Mary was sold to Bass PLC.
-She underwent a £2.5M refurbishment and was moored at Victoria Embankment.
+In 1987, Queen Mary was resold to Bass PLC.
+A £2.5M refurbishment was carried out in the vessel and was now moored at Victoria Embankment.
 Facilities included two bars and two function rooms, whilst the top deck of the ship was used as an open-air venue with bar facilities.

+In 1999, Queen Mary made a background appearance during the boat chase in the Bond film The World is Not Enough.
+Coincidentally, the film featured Robbie Coltrane, who would later spearhead a campaign for her restoration (see "Return to Scotland" below).